-The Board can carry out its responsibilities in a number of ways, it can influence decision makers; for example it can work with planning services to influence planning decisions on things like 'fast food takeaways', and decisions with regard to ensuring there are green spaces located in local housing developments.
-It can also make decisions to implement transformation projects to address health and wellbeing issues, for example, ensuring that those who are well enough can be discharged from hospital with the right care and support from an integrated team providing social and medical care as needed.
-In Shropshire this is called Integrated Community Services (ICS).
+The Board carries out its responsibilities in a number of ways, it can both influence decision making and make decisions to better the health and wellbeing of Shropshire people.
+For example it can influence decision makers by working with planning services to influence planning decisions on things like 'fast food takeaways', and decisions with regard to ensuring there are green spaces located in local housing developments.
+It can also make decisions such as ensuring the development of integrated working that supports people as they are discharged from hospital with the right care and support from an integrated team; this is called Integrated Community Services (ICS).